smoynes/elsie/docs/README.txt

 a tractable system that is comprehensible by an individual.

 It is  a lot closer to  a PDP/7 machine than  anything you have in  your home or pocket.
-Nevertheless, it is still takes quite a lot of effort to understand well enough to write programs.
+Nevertheless,  it still takes quite  a lot of effort  to understand well enough to write programs.

 -----------------------------